aspose-cells/Aspose.Cells-Doc-md/english/nodejscpp/developer-guide/workbook-conversions/html/exclude-unused-styles-during-excel-to-html-conversion/_index.md

 ## **Possible Usage Scenarios**

 Microsoft Excel files may contain many unused styles.
 When you export the Excel file to HTML format, these unused styles are also exported.
 This can increase the size of the HTML.
 You can exclude the unused styles during the conversion of Excel files to HTML using the [**HtmlSaveOptions.getExcludeUnusedStyles()**](https://reference.aspose.com/cells/nodejs-cpp/htmlsaveoptions/#getExcludeUnusedStyles--) property.
-When you set it **true**, all unused styles are excluded from the output HTML.
+When you set it **to true**, all unused styles are excluded from the output HTML.
 The following screenshot displays a sample unused style inside the output HTML.

 ![todo:image_alt_text](exclude-unused-styles-during-excel-to-html-conversion_1.png)